 There are provisions in the Copyright Act 1968 (Cth) that allow people to take and publish photographs of buildings, models of buildings, sculptures and other works of artistic craftsmanship without infringing copyright.
 See below for more detail.

 However, photography is restricted in some areas by local councils or authorities.
-For example, the Sydney Harbour Foreshore Authority Regulation 2006 (NSW) prohibits a person from using a camera for a commercial purpose in a 'public area' without the Authority’s permission.
+For example, the Sydney Harbour Foreshore Authority Regulation 2006 (NSW) prohibits a person from using a camera for a commercial purpose in a ‘public area’ without the Authority’s permission.
 This applies to any part of the foreshore area that is vested in or managed by the Authority and the public can use, including Darling Harbour, Circular Quay, the Rocks and Luna Park.
 Non-compliance can result in a fine.
 A person who causes annoyance or inconvenience to other persons in a public area must leave the area when requested by a ranger or a police officer, who may remove the person with reasonable force if they fail to do so.
 Provided the ranger has warned you that failure to comply with the request is an offence, you can face a fine.
 For more details, contact the Sydney Harbour Foreshore Authority (SHFA).
 Except with the permission of the Opera House Trust, the taking of photographs or video recording for commercial purposes is prohibited in the Opera House or on the forecourt and other public areas around the Opera House.

 Access to Luna Park Sydney is regulated by the Luna Park Site Act 1990 (NSW); while the board walk and foreshore area is under the control of the SHFA, therefore the operators of Luna Park or the SHFA can control commercial photography in and around Luna Park.
 The regulation of photos is primarily directed to commercial photography and disruptive photographic activities.